SCBee/BeeDO/README.md

 ---
 #### This project is no longer supported.
 For those that are interested, please read the comments that I have included inside the code to learn what is happening.

-#### As of 2021 - Added descriptive comments on most of program's functionality